keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 └── methods
 ```

 For multi-use keys, each specific use can have a different set of methods that will be called.
-These methods are executed sequentially and not in parallel.
+These methods are executed one by one.
 As an example, a key with 3 uses can be seen:

 1. `nft_mint`
 2. `null`
-3. `create_account_advanced`, `setup`, `nft_mint`
+3. `create_account_advanced` -> `setup` -> `nft_mint`

 The first time the key is used, an NFT will be minted.
-The second use will simply advance the key and nothing will be called.
-The third time the key is used, it will first call `create_account_advanced`.
-Once that's finished it will call the `setup` method and then finally `nft_mint`.
+The second use will simply advance the key with nothing called.
+The third time the key is used, it will first call `create_account_advanced` followed by the `setup` method and then finally `nft_mint` all in the same transaction.

-This is represented with a 2D array, where each inner is the set of methods per key use.
+This is represented with a 2D array, where the inner array is the set of methods per key use.
 The above example would be represented as:

 ```js
 methods: [